-Seminar: Theory/Practice Diplomacy
+Seminar: Theory and Practice of Diplomacy

 A course that links together the historical study of diplomacy in its implementation as national grand strategy.
 The seminar looks at some of the great diplomatic and military theorists from ancient times through today and then analyzes how their theories were put into strategic practice.